HETI History

 Committee Members: Irene Kapari (Greece), Roswitha Zink (Austria), Jeong-Yi Kwon (South Korea), Lorenzo Lucarelli (Spain), Jill Carey (Ireland)

 XVI.
-International Congress in Dublin, Ireland 2018
+International Congress in Dublin (Ireland) in 2018

 Congress Title: Striking the Balance